ryanwilsonperkin/cis3210/README.md

 scheme and de-crypt the client-side cookies.
 Were this a true production environment, the Beaker secret key would be private and closely guarded.

+### XSRF (Cross Site Request Forgery)

+Each form that involves user data (login and register pages) has a special token embedded as a hidden input in the form.
+This token is randomly generated when rendering the page and is also stored in the frontend/backend session.
+When the user submits the form, the token is compared against the session token to ensure that the two are equivalent.
+If the tokens are not equivalent it is a sign that someone is attempting to submit the form without first navigating to the page, and is likely being malicious.
+Rather than process the form data, the page is immediately re-rendered with a new token and an error message.

 ### SQL Injection

 SQL injection attacks are mitigated by the proper use and implementation of the